 History After Hours

-Our History After Hours series returns with extended evening hours from 5 – 8 p.m., special themed programs, happy hour food and drink specials, games and trivia, and full access to the Museum’s exhibits including timed screenings of Washington's War Tent.
+Our History After Hours series features extended evening hours from 5-8 p.m., special themed programs, happy hour food and drink specials, games and trivia, and full access to the Museum’s exhibits including timed screenings of Washington's War Tent.

-Learn the fundamentals of 18th-century dress and what it reveals about the Revolution in this series of hands-on workshops.
-Spend the day learning traditional skills and working with your hands, beginning with a close look at objects in the Museum’s Galleries as inspiration for your own creations.
+Learn the fundamentals of 18th-century dress and what it reveals about the Revolution in this series of workshops.
+Spend time learning traditional artisanal skills, beginning with a close look at objects in the Museum’s galleries as inspiration for your own creations.
 In these workshops, you’ll create your own replica to take home, learn tricks of 18th-century trades, and meet others while discovering new talents in making and doing.

 Explore the Museum with an expert!
 Take a guided tour and enhance your experience with additional insight into the artifacts and exhibits, behind-the-scenes details of the Museum’s creation, and opportunities to dig deeper into the stories behind objects on display.

-This spring, the Museum offers free civics and history classes to prepare permanent residents for the U.S.C.I.S.
+This fall, the Museum offers free, online civics and history classes to prepare permanent residents for the U.S.C.I.S.
 Citizenship Test.